-In the chronic migraine population, we identified two onabotulinum toxin A studies^{97,98} conducted in general clinical practices in Italy or Spain.
-In both studies, a headache diary was used to assess migraine days, headache days, and acute pain medication use in patients for up to two years.
-One of the studies (Aicua-Rapan 2016) included patients with other comorbidities such as anxiety, depression, fibromyalgia and other vascular conditions, those with medication overuse, and those for whom at least topiramate previously failed.
-The authors found that acute pain medication use decreased from an average of 19.1 days per month to 8.6 days per month during the first year.
-In addition, 68.7% of 79 patients with chronic migraine at baseline had fewer than 15 headaches per month by the end of the first year.
+In the chronic migraine population, we included two onabotulinum toxin A studies^{145,146} conducted in general clinical practices in Spain or Italy.
+In both studies, a headache diary was used to record migraine days, headache days, and acute pain medication use in patients for up to two years.
+One study (Aicua-Rapan 2016) included 115 chronic migraine patients who could have other comorbidities such as anxiety, depression, fibromyalgia and other vascular conditions, those with medication overuse, and those for whom at least topiramate and a beta-blocker previously failed.
+In this study, mean number of days using acute pain medication decreased from 19.1 days per month to 8.6 days per month during the first year.
+In addition, 68.7% patients (79 of 115) had fewer than 15 headaches per month by the end of the first year.
 However, onabotulinum toxin A was discontinued after the first year in 15.7% of patients due to a lack of efficacy.
-The second study (Negro 2016) found that both doses of onabotulinum toxin A (155U and 195U) were effective in reducing migraine days and headache days with a greater reduction in the 195U dose.
-After two years of treatment with onabotulinum toxin A 195U, there was a statistically significant decrease in migraine days (pre: 21.6 days, post: -3.8 days) and in headache days (pre: 22.2 days, post: -4.1 days).
-The safety profile was similar safety for both doses and consistent with the trials on onabotulinum toxin A.
+In the second study (Negro 2016), 172 chronic migraine patients with acute medication overuse and for whom other preventive therapies had failed were given onabotulinum toxin A 195U for up to two years.
+In 143 patients who completed two years of treatment, there was a statistically significant decrease in migraine days (pre: 21.6 days, post: -3.8 days) and in headache days (pre: 22.2 days, post: -4.1 days).
+The safety profile was of this study consistent with the trials on onabotulinum toxin A.